vosamoilenko/TetrisWebGL/readme.txt

   I'm using a material from this tutorial https://webglfundamentals.org/webgl/lessons/webgl-how-it-works.html There is an explanation about using varying for sharing data between shaders.
   From vertex shader to fragment shader.
-Also, this helps us to define colour based on a position of vertices.
+Also, this helps me to define colours, based on the position of vertices.
   2.4 Make the size of a block (also called 'unit') a user-defined variable - done I have implemented this with user interaction by pressing "+" and "-"
 3. Add simple user interaction and animations  - done